 An NSC functions best with clearly delineated areas.
 The room should be large enough to house the areas described below.
-Please see Appendix A for photos.

-- An ENTRANCE or COLLECTING AREA so that students can enter the Centre in a manner that does not disrupt the other students, but so they can be easily seen and welcomed by staff. - A TEACHING AREA that contains tables and/or desks for the students as well as workspaces for the adults.
+- ↔ An ENTRANCE or COLLECTING AREA so that students can enter the Centre in a manner that does not disrupt the other students, but so they can be easily seen and welcomed by staff. - A TEACHING AREA that contains tables and/or desks for the students as well as workspaces for the adults.
 Individual work stations are set-up as these provide privacy and reduce distractions when students require a quiet space in which to complete their schoolwork.
-Students who are assigned to the NSC have baskets that contain schoolwork and personal tools, strategies and intervention materials. - A SOCIAL AREA where students are gathered at recess and lunchtime to eat together, socialize with each other and also with the adults in the room.
+Students who are assigned regularly to the NSC have baskets that contain schoolwork and personal tools, strategies and intervention materials.

+- An EATING AREA where students are gathered at recess and lunchtime to eat together and be involved in discussions with the adults in the room.
 Snacks and fruit are provided to help meet students' needs.
 Having a fridge, a microwave and a sink is an asset. - Two smaller PRIVATE AREAS that are accessed through the main area.
 These areas provide some privacy so that adults can meet with, coach and tutor students without peer interference.
 These are also used as quiet areas for students who need a break from being over stimulated. - Two COCOONING AREAS which also provide space for anxious and stressed students who need to a quiet place in which to deal with their emotions.
 Students are provided with tools for quietly expressing their emotions or with tools for helping them to calm themselves.